PabloRuizCuevas/pep-323/gcopy/custom_generator.md

   - yields in comprehension expressions and exec/eval don't occur in python syntax

-  - there is a .internal and it has 'args', 'yieldfrom', 'send', 'exec_info', .decorator, 'partial', '.continue', '.i', '.error', and the tracking variables (indents e.g. '.4' etc.)
+  - there is a .internal and it has 'EOF', 'args', 'yieldfrom', 'send', 'exec_info', .decorator, 'partial', '.continue', '.i', '.error', and the tracking variables (indents e.g. '.4' etc.)

     at the moment only 'partial', 'exec_info', '.args', and '.send' are initialized with '.send' being initialized with 'None' every iteration except when the user sends an argument